Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Theory of KRR with predicted feature inputs

 If for some $k\in \NN$, $\mu_j > 0$ for $j\le k$ and $\mu_j=0$ for all $j>k$, the RKHS reduces to a $k$-dimensional function space spanned by $\{\phi_1,\ldots, \phi_k\}$.
 In the rest of this paper, we are only interested in non-degenerate kernels, that is, $\mu_1>0$.

-In classical literature of learning theory, the risk bounds are determined by the richness of the function class.
-Classical measures include the Vapnik–Chervonenkis dimension \citep{vapnik2015uniform}, metric entropy \citep{pollard2012convergence} and (local) Rademacher complexity \citep{koltchinskii2000rademacher,koltchinskii2001rademacher,mendelson2002geometric,bartlett2005local}, see also the references therein.
-In our case the function class is $\cH_K$, and its complexity is commonly measured by the following {\em kernel complexity function} based on the eigenvalues of the integral operator $L_K$,

-As detailed in \cref{sec_theory_KRR_proof}, the (local) Rademacher complexity turns out to be closely related with $R(\delta)$ \citep{mendelson2002geometric}.
-An important quantity in our excess risk bounds is the {\em critical radius} $\delta_n$, defined as the fixed point to $R(\delta)$, i.e., the positive solution to

-It can be verified that $R(\delta)$ is a sub-root function of $\delta$, so that both existence and uniqueness of its fixed point $\delta_n$ are guaranteed \citep[Lemma 3.2]{bartlett2005local}.
-Here we recall that \begin{definition} A function $\psi: [0,\infty)\to [0,\infty)$ is called sub-root if it is non-decreasing, and if $\delta\mapsto \psi(\delta)/\sqrt{\delta}$ is non-increasing for $\delta >0$. \end{definition} More basic properties of sub-root functions are reviewed in \cref{app_sec_subroot}.
+As mentioned in the Introduction, complexity of the function class $\cH_K$ is commonly measured by the kernel complexity function $R(\delta)$, given by \eqref{kernel_complexity}.
+As detailed in \cref{sec_theory_KRR_proof}, $R(\delta)$ is related with the (local) Rademacher complexity \citep{mendelson2002geometric}.
+Its fixed point, the positive solution to $ R(\delta)= \delta, $ defines the {\em critical radius} $\delta_n$, a key quantity in our excess risk bounds.
+Both existence and uniqueness of $\delta_n$ are guaranteed as $R(\delta)$ is a sub-root function of $\delta$ \citep[Lemma 3.2]{bartlett2005local}.
+Here we recall that \begin{definition} A function $\psi: [0,\infty)\to [0,\infty)$ is called sub-root if it is non-decreasing, and if $\delta\mapsto \psi(\delta)/\sqrt{\delta}$ is non-increasing for $\delta >0$. \end{definition} We review other properties of sub-root functions in \cref{app_sec_subroot}.

-Finally, we assume the regression error in model \eqref{model} to have sub-Gaussian tails.
+Finally, we assume the regression error in model \eqref{model} to be sub-Gaussian.
 This simplifies our analysis and can be relaxed to sub-exponential tails or bounded finite moments. \begin{assumption} There exists some constant $\gamma_\epsilon<\infty$ such that {$\EE[\exp(t\epsilon)]\le \exp(t^2\gamma_\epsilon^2)$} for all $t\in \RR$. \end{assumption}

 The following theorem is our main result which provides non-asymptotic upper bounds of the excess risk of $\wh f\circ \wh g$, given in \eqref{def_excess_risk}.